Dick’s Plans to Launch Two New Outdoor-Focused Retail Stores in 2021

 Hill says he’s waiting to see what the stores look and feel like before deciding whether independent retailers in Pittsburgh and Columbus have anything to worry about.

 “It all comes down to the knowledge they bring.
-If I walk in there and say I’m going camping in 20-degree weather and they try to sell me a 20-degree sleeping bag, I’ll know for sure they’re going to fail,” he says.
+If I walk in there and say I’m going camping in 20-degree weather and they try to sell me a 20-degree sleeping bag, I’ll know for sure they’re going to fail,” he said.